 A landlord has certain responsibilities when renting out private property, many of which differ depending on the type of the property.
 Failure to meet these obligations may result in a fine or even prosecution.
+If you are letting a spare room or part of your home then you will be taking on a lodger.
 Read on to ensure you are aware of your obligations when taking in a lodger into your home.

 What is a lodger?

 A lodger (also known as a “licensee”) is someone who rents out a room in the property someone else (the “licensor”) is living in for an agreed fee.
 Legally, a lodger is granted a licence to occupy part of a residential property.
 It is the preferred arrangement between parties who want to let part of a shared property, but do not want to take on the official legal responsibilities of landlord and tenant.

 What responsibilities are imposed by law on someone taking in a lodger?

 - Obtain consent to get a lodger from any superior landlord, mortgage lender, lender or insurer.